 Negative Marking | Not Applicable |

 The KCET 2026 examination will be split into four sessions.
-Hence each session will carry 60 questions for 60 marks.
-Overall candidates have to answer 180 questions excluding Kannada paper to crack KCET.
+Hence, each session will carry 60 questions for 60 marks.
+Overall, you have to answer 180 questions, excluding the Kannada paper, to crack KCET.
 The total number of questions in the KCET 2026 exam is as follows -

 Subject | Number of questions | Duration | Marks |